Tuesday of Week 10 of Ordinary Time – Gospel

 We are to be like salt; we are to give taste, zest to our environment.
 We do that through the specific outlook on life which we have and which we invite others to share.
 At their best, Christians have been very effective in doing this, and have had a great impact on the values of many societies and in bringing about great changes.

 That reminds us that we as Christians, if we are to have the effect of giving taste, must be totally inserted in our societies.
 We have to resist any temptation, as Christians, to withdraw and separate ourselves from the world.
-It is a temptation we can easily fall into, and there are many places in our cities where the Church is absent nowadays.
+It is a temptation we can easily fall into, and there are many places where the Church is absent nowadays.
 There is no salt there.
-In our commercial districts, in our industrial areas, in our entertainment and media centres, where is the visible Christian presence?
+For example, in our commercial districts, in our industrial areas, in our entertainment and media centres, where is the visible Christian presence?

-Other images used by Jesus today include being the “light of the world” or being a city built on top of a hill.
-There is no way it can be hidden; it sticks out like a sore thumb.
+Other images used by Jesus today include being the “light of the world” or “being a city built on a hill”.
+There is no way it can be hidden; it sticks out like a beacon.
 And what is the point of lighting a candle and then covering it over with a tub?
 You light a candle to give light so that people can see their way and will not fall.
 To be baptised and to go into virtual hiding is like lighting and then covering up a candle.

-Finally, Jesus gives us the reason for making ourselves so visible.
-It is so that people may see our good works?
-In order that we can bask in their admiration and wonder?
-No, but so that they will be led through us to the God who made them, who loves them and wants to lead them to himself.
+Finally, Jesus gives us the reason for making ourselves so visible – so that people may see our good works.
+Is it in order that we can bask in their admiration and wonder?
+No!
+Rather, it is so that people will be led through us to the God who made them, who loves them and wants to lead them to himself.

 It is for us today to reflect on how visible our Christian faith is to others both as individuals, as families, as members of a Christian group, as parishioners, as a diocese.
 Are there people or places in our area where a Christian witness is for all intents and purposes absent?
 Can we do anything about that?